Dowell-Lab/srworkshop/projectB/day09/worksheets/02_r_graphing_worksheet.md

 de_sjsa <- #
 ```

-**Second**, make a venn digram like we did above, including genes significantly differentially expressed in each cell line.
+**Now**, make a venn digram like we did above, including genes significantly differentially expressed in each cell line.

-🟡 Is this a helpful visualization?

 ``` r
 # First venn